pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More information on the ``DatetimeIndex`` and the slicing by using strings is provided in :ref:`timeseries.datetimeindex`.
+More information on the ``DatetimeIndex`` and the slicing by using strings is provided in the section on :ref:`time series indexing <timeseries.datetimeindex>`.

 .. raw:: html